"It's about mortality, I suppose."

 • This can effect relationships:

-• Healing time when you go down
+• Healing time when somebody goes down.

 Add more thoughts if I've missed things.